gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-08-01-checking-data.markdown

 title:  Validation - checking data
 ---

 It's a common requirement to have some checks on data.
-For example, we might not want to save a member of staff unless the department has been entered.
+For example, we might not want to save a member of Employee unless the department has been entered.
 Thankfully, in Lithium, this is quite straightforward!

-Open up app/models/Staff.php and replace the validation array:
+Open up app/models/Employees.php and replace the validation array:

 {% highlight php %}
 <?php
 namespace app\models;

-class Staff extends \lithium\data\Model {
+class Employees extends \lithium\data\Model {
 	public $validates = array(
 		'department' => array(
 			array(